Social Emotional Wellbeing (SEWB) of students: Key factors, research & supporting skills

 {{justify}}

-Very interestingly, the research shows that young people with higher level of SEWB develop better connections with their outside world which results in a wider range of social, emotional and learning skills in their inside world.
+Interestingly, the research shows that young people with a higher level of SEWB develop better connections with their outside world, resulting in a wider range of social, emotional and learning skills in their inside world.
 These students therefore learn a skill set that equips them with all the required qualities to enjoy life, maintain positive relationships and work towards their life (and academic) goals.

 Students with well developed SEWB are more likely to develop a secure sense of self and self-belief which helps them navigate life challenges, cope with stress and stay committed to their goals.
 The security and confidence in self which comes with well developed SEWB also supports student learning as it helps students manage new and novel learning tasks and navigate difficult situations at their very best.